 What this means is that the progression of the arthritis was slowed by controlling the pain signals that moved between the sites of the arthritis by intercepting that pain signal.
 In brief, it means that pain itself plays a major role in the development and progression of arthritis.
 So by treating the arthritis joint pain you are affecting the disease itself.

 Studies conducted prior to this one have found that nerve pathways become more sensitive as pain travels through them frequently.
 And further, that since the cells that surround sensory nerve cell pathways expand the affected cells to surrounding cells.
 So, they too are affected by this ‘crosstalk’ of pain signals.
 This causes the expansion of the field of inflammation.
-Under these findings, increased inflammation in the central nervous system is then able to send signals back down the nerve pathways to joints.
+Under these findings, increased inflammation in the central nervous system sends signals back down the nerve pathways to joints.
 This in turn would cause the release of inflammation there.

 In the past, clinical studies demonstrated that those nerve pathways where pain travels constantly became more sensitive to pain with use.
 Pain has always had a relationship to inflammation.
 And, that the same chemicals that cause inflammation also may increase the sensation of pain.